dandv/awesome-digital-nomads/README.md

 - [JBL Clip 2](http://www.jbl.com/bluetooth-speakers/JBL+CLIP+2.html) - If you mind carrying extra weight, the JBL Clip 2 is a good option with only 184g.
 Quality is not as good as a stereo speaker but it still does the job pretty well.
 - [LaCie Rugged Mobile Storage](http://www.lacie.com/as/en/professional/rugged/) - Keep your backups safe with a drive from the LaCie rugged series, trusted by professionals across the globe.
 - [Bose QC20 Noise Cancelling Earphones](https://www.bose.com/en_us/products/headphones/earphones/quietcomfort-20i-acoustic-noise-cancelling-headphones.html) - Public transport can be a noisy affair but if you have the cash to spare then the QC20s are the best around when it comes to noise cancelling headphones in a small package.
-- [Google Chromecast](https://store.google.com/product/chromecast) - Chromecast is a media streaming device that plugs into the HDMI port on your TV.
-Simply use a compatible mobile, tablet or PC device and the TV in your accommodation to watch your favourite TV shows, films, music, sport, games and more on the big screen
+- [Google TV](https://tv.google/products/) (replacing Chromecast) - media streaming device that plugs into the HDMI port on your TV.
+Use a compatible mobile, tablet or PC device and the TV in your accommodation to watch your favourite TV shows, films, music, sport, games and more on the big screen.
+You can stream from VLC on Linux, but quality most likely will be dubious.
 - [Kindle Paperwhite](https://www.amazon.com/Kindle-Paperwhite-Waterproof-Storage-Special/dp/B07CXG6C9W) - Highly portable, easy on the eyes, readable in sunlight, waterproof, instant access to the worlds largest bookstore and capable of holding over 1,000 books – the Kindle Paperwhite provides a great combination of features and affordability.
 - [Mountie](https://tenonedesign.com/mountie.php) - Clip your smartphone or tablet onto your laptop for a portable dual monitor set up.
 Works well with
 [Duet Display](https://duetdisplay.com).